dhaev/Data-projects/SSIS/Financial Datawarehouse ETL/README.md

 1. Open `Financial Datawarehouse ETL.sln` in Visual Studio or SSDT.
 2. Configure database connections and any required environment variables.
-3. Deploy the SSIS packages to your server.
+3. Deploy the SSIS packages to your SQL Server.
+4. Set up a SQL Server Agent Job to schedule and automate the ETL process.
-4. Execute the packages to extract, transform, and load data into the warehouse.
+5. Execute the job or run packages manually to extract, transform, and load data into the warehouse.